 I’ve been to the city just after the monsoon, and there was a lot of greenery both in the city and in the suburbs.
 The temperature was manageable and occasional rains didn’t hurt either.
 All in all, it was a very pleasant time to visit.

 To check out even more activities in one day in Aurangabad, click the image below:

 Where to eat in Aurangabad?

+And with so many things to do in Aurangabad, I bet you’d be hungry, so the question is… Where to eat in the city?
 Well, I’m not a gourmand, and while I appreciate local cuisines, I’ll easily sacrifice the food scene if I’m short of time.
 I had my lunch in one of the small restaurants near Ellora caves, and their menu was pretty standard:

 But when I was researching about Aurangabad, people were recommending Kareem‘s restaurant for Mughlai cuisine (Shop No. A1-A3, Motiwala Complex, Nirala Bazar) and Shiva’s family restaurant for vegetarian dishes (their website).

 Where to stay in Aurangabad?